FDEWS Documentation

 Geomagnetic storm conditions are developing.
 A Forbush Decrease is more likely.

-Cosmic ray intensity drop detected.
-A Forbush Decrease event is currently in progress.
+A Forbush Decrease event is currently in progress (based on public space weather indicators).

 Data Sources